 Light show at the Arènes Bal des Pompiers

-Even better, attend the popular Bal des Pompiers (Firemen's Ball) held at Arènes to celebrate Bastille Day.
+If you're fortunate enough to be in Paris on Bastille Day, attend the popular Bal des Pompiers (Firemen's Ball) held at Arènes to celebrate the start of the French Revolution.

 Paris Discovery Tip: More to See & Do near Arènes de Lutèce

-• Jardin des Plantes: Visit the Paris Zoo and Museum of Natural History.
+• Jardin des Plantes: Visit the Paris Menagerie and Museum of Natural History.
 Explore the Botanical Garden and the maze.
 About 1 block away on Rue Linné.

-• Arab World Institute: Admire the superb art collection housed in Joan Nouvel's striking building.
-Sip mint tea and nibble on Lebanese pastries on the 9th floor restaurant terrace overlooking Paris rooftops and the Notre Dame (3pm-6pm).
+• Arab World Institute: Admire the superb art and cultural displays (Paris Discovery Tip: it's always worth getting a ticket to their special exhibitions) in Joan Nouvel's striking building.
+Sip mint tea and nibble on Lebanese pastries on the 9th floor restaurant terrace overlooking Paris rooftops and especially the spectacular Notre Dame views (3pm-6pm).
 1 Rue des Fossés Saint-Bernard.

 • Place de la Contrescarpe: Channel the spirit of Ernest Hemingway and other 20th century writers in this picturesque Latin Quarter plaza.
 Hemingway and fellow American writer F. Scott Fitzgerald hung out here; George Orwell lived nearby on Rue de Pot du Fer when he wrote Down and Out in Paris and London.
 Intersection of Rue du Cardinal Lemoine, Rue Mouffetard, Rue Blainville, Rue Lacépède.